demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-edit-account-in-global-domain

 ***
-Edit an account in a global domain
+Edit an account in a global domain.

 #### Base Command